shuu01/MHZ19/README.md

   if you want to execute span point calibration, the MH-Z19 sensor must work in between 1000 to 2000ppm level co2 for over 20 minutes and you execute this function.

 * int getPPM()
-  get co2 ppm
+  get co2 ppm.

-* int getTemperature()
-  get sensor temperature

-* int getStatus()
-  get MH-Z19 sensor status value (always shows zero, useless)
+* void setPwmLimit(MHZ19_LIMIT limit)
+  set upper measurement limit for co2 sensor.

 # link
 * MH-Z19 Data sheet